Evaluating Assessment and Medication Treatment of ADHD in Children With Down Syndrome

 Open to people ages 6-17

-- Meet criteria for ADHD on the KSADS
+- Meets criteria for ADHD (hyperactivity, inattention, or combined) on the KSADS

-- Meet criteria for ADHD on Vanderbilt (historically or currently)
+- Meets criteria for ADHD (hyperactivity, inattention, or combined) on the Vanderbilt (historically or currently, as indicated by a teacher/professional)

 You CAN'T join if...